Elements of Assessment:

 Verification Activity: This assignment also serves to verify or authenticate the work of online students.
 Online students will be expected to produce positive ID to the instructor at the time of the online presentation.

-(5) Reading Journal (Log or Blog): During the course, students will keep an online journal (blog) trying out some of the approaches to literature discussed in Dobie, pp. 3-5.
+(5) Reading and Teaching Literature Journal (Log or Blog): During the course, students will keep an online journal (blog) trying out some of the approaches to literature discussed in Dobie, pp. 3-5.
 Think of yourself as assigning these approaches to your current/future literature students.
 You may use approaches/entries derived from the in-class or online sessions.
-Students will be expected to include 7 entries over the course using at least 3 different approaches suggested by Dobie or other sources (14 entries and 4 approaches for graduate students).
+Students will be expected to include 7 entries over the course using at least 3 different approaches suggested by Dobie or other sources (14 entries and 5 approaches for graduate students).
 Keeping the journal will be worth 30 points.